Shopify Email vs. Mailchimp: Which should you choose in 2025?

 • Automated email sequences: Shopify Email lets users set up automated workflows for actions, such as welcome emails and cart abandonment reminders, ensuring consistent engagement with minimal effort

-Mailchimp’s user experience, on the other hand, focuses on delivering powerful features for businesses willing to invest time in learning the platform.
-It supports advanced marketing needs through:
+Mailchimp’s user experience focuses on more sophisticated features, so you must be willing to invest time in learning the platform.

 • Effective automation: Mailchimp’s trigger-based workflow sends personalized emails automatically, enhancing engagement through timely and relevant communication